seedstack/website/content/docs/seed/reference/security/data-security.md

     - "Seed"
 sections:
     - "SeedSecurity"
+tags:
+    - "expression-language"
+    - "security"
+    - "data"
+    - "api"
 menu:
     SeedSecurity:
         weight: 50
 ---

 # Concepts
 The goal of the security on data is to protect the data exposed by an application.
 It will take data representations and obfuscate them when the user is not allowed to see them according to its roles and permissions.

 > For instance: a primary account number `79927391338710` will be transformed into `799273****8710`.

 # Service usage

 The security on data can be applied by using the building blocks provided by the SEED Business Framework or by using the `DataSecurityService` as follows:

     @Inject
     private DataSecurityService dataSecurityService;

     dataSecurityService.secure(myDto);

 This service will go through the object fields and look for a security expression (eg. the `@Restriction` annotation of the SEED Business Framework).
 If the current user does not match the security expression requirements, the field will be obfuscated.

 Here is the interface for the `DataSecurityService`: